alphasights/fraud-detection/README.md

 # Fraud detection

 ## Purpose
-The take home exam is meant to:
+This hands-on exercise is meant to:
 - Ensure your skills align with your potential role at AlphaSights.
 - Let you exhibit your skills in a simulated data science problem
 - In the case of a successful take home exercise, shorten the time commitment for the final round of interviews